falent/googleHomeAssistantExpressNodeJS/README.md

 **OR**

-you can do all stepps by yourself :)
+you you can do all stepps by yourself in cmd console :)
 1. Please add a setting to your git that shell scripts won't be changed by windows formattig.
 `git config --global core.autocrlf true`
 2. Clone our repository